Prayer Time Dubai For October 2024 | Namaz Timings

 Prayer Timings in Dubai For February 2024

-Prayer Timings in Dubai for April 2024
+Namaz Timings in Dubai for October 2024

 Getting a hold of the Fajr or Isha prayer timings in Dubai may be overwhelming.
 However, once you understand the timings carefully, it’ll be easier to schedule some time for these prayers.
-We’ve listed the different prayer times in Dubai for April 2024.
-The range of the prayer timings mentioned below highlights the time on first and last day of the month respectively.
+We’ve listed the different prayer time in Dubai for October 2024.

-• The Fajr prayer time will range from 04:18 am to 04:50 am in April 2024.
+• The Fajr prayer time in Dubai will range from 04:52 am to 05:05 am in October.

-• The Dhuhr prayer time will range from 12:19 pm. to 12:26 pm throughout the month.
+• The Dhuhr prayer time in Dubai will bewill be 12:06 pm or 12:12 pm throughout the month.

-• The Asr prayer time will range from 03:52 pm to 03:46 pm in April 2024.
+• The Asr prayer time in Dubai will range from 03:17 pm to 03:34 pm in October.

-• The Maghrib prayer time will range from 06:39 pm to 06:52 pm throughout April 2024.
+• The Maghrib prayer time in Dubai will range from 05:41 pm to 06:07 pm throughout October.

-• The Isha prayer time will range from 07:53 pm and 08:11 pm throughout April 2024.
+• The Isha prayer time in Dubai will range from 07:11 pm to 07:37 pm throughout October.

 Date